Fateh Mohammad Malik

-Iqbal had a key influence on him and he wrote at least six books on him including his book Iqbal's reconstruction of Muslim political thought published by University of Leicester, England.
+Iqbal had a key influence on Malik and he wrote at least six books on him including Iqbal's reconstruction of Muslim political thought, published by University of Leicester, England.
 His major work while working for National Language Authority was a five-volume book on the origin of Urdu as a language.

 Early life and education

 Fateh Muhammad Malik was born on June 18, 1936, in the village of Tehi near Talagang, Punjab region of British India (now Talagang District, Punjab, Pakistan).
 He grew up in a modest household where his father worked as a schoolteacher, and education was highly valued.

 He received his early education at a government school in Talagang, later attending Government College Attock and earning a master's degree in Urdu literature from Gordon College, Rawalpindi, where he was awarded a gold medal for academic distinction.

 In his autobiography, Aashiyana-i-Ghurbat Se Ashiyan Dar Ashiyan (2023), Malik recounts his early struggles and achievements, emphasizing the challenges of growing up in an underdeveloped area with limited academic opportunities.